 Australia has the highest incidence of skin cancer in the world with 434,000 new cases per year.
 Skin cancer costs the Australian health system more than $250 million each year.

-The research in our dermatology laboratories focuses on the genetic and cellular changes caused by sunlight that lead to skin cancer, and the immune responses to skin cancers that can cause their destruction.
+Research conducted in the dermatology laboratories focuses on the genetic and cellular changes caused by sunlight that lead to skin cancer, and the immune responses to skin cancers that can cause their destruction.
 Once these mechanisms are fully understood we will be able to provide new and better treatments for skin cancers and improved methods of prevention and early diagnosis.

 Visit our research groups page for more information about our current research projects.